 2. Call it marketing, not freelancing

-If you’re interested in passive income, you’re going to have to start thinking like a businessperson, starting now.
+If you’re interested in passive income, you’ll have to begin thinking like a businessperson, starting now.

-You definitely want to keep writing for the publications you write for, not only because it’s fun but also because when you remove the dependency on them for your daily bread, it’s going to become even more fun.
+You definitely want to keep writing for publications, not only because it’s fun but also because when you remove the dependency on them for your daily bread, it’ll help you build influence and market your personal brand.

 3. Change your mindset

-This is the most important bit because without this, nothing else will work.
-Unfortunately, this is the one thing that most writers will struggle with because we identify as writers.
+This is the most important part, because without this, nothing else will work.
+Unfortunately, mindset is the one thing that most writers will struggle with because we identify as writers.
 We want to write, plain and simple, and not be fussed with the rest.